ibehren1/sample-pace-data-analytics-ml-ai/docs/demo/exploring-daivi-athena.md

 #### Selecting workgroup
 When you access Amazon Athena in the AWS Console, the default selected workgroup will be `primary`.
-- Select `nexus-{environment-name}-workgroup` to switch into our created workgroup with necessary IAM permissions to access our data catalog.
+- Select `daivi-{environment-name}-workgroup` to switch into our created workgroup with necessary IAM permissions to access our data catalog.
 - Once the workgroup is switch, select "Acknowledge" to confirm the S3 result location of our query
 - This s3 bucket will be the location where you find your query result history.
 We will demo how to query in athena and view stored results in the output bucket in the below step.